Why doesn’t automated scheduling work in a small manufacturing company?

 What do you need in a small manufacturing company:

-• tools to organize your shop floor with interactive, graphical planning (so you or the plannist could easily set things up, without the need of remembering about each tiny detail);
+• tools to organize your shop floor with interactive, graphical planning (so you or the planner could easily set things up without the need of remembering each tiny detail);

 • the list of orders and stock levels to balance production (supply/demand);